SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 ***

 ## Debugging and Logging ([Functions.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Functions.ahk))
 Essential support for tracking down coding errors.
 Since AutoHotkey is a weakly typed programming language, it is sometimes very difficult to get to the root cause of an error.
 Especially the tracing and logging capabilities may help here.
-All log files are located in the *Logs* folder of the Simulator Controller distribution.
+All log files are located in the *Simulator Controller\Logs* folder found in your user *Documents* folder.

 #### *isDebug()*
 Returns *true*, if debugging is currently enabled.
 The Simulator Controller uses debug mode to handle things differently, for example all plugins and modes will be active, even if they declare to be not.